 OMSAR could consider defining the responsibilities and tasks of the open government team to provide further clarity on their role.
 This could be linked to the proposed open government reforms such as developing an action plan, elaborating guidelines for stakeholder participation, etc.

-Lebanon could consider establishing a sub-Committee on open government, which reports to the Anti-Corruption Ministerial Committee and also includes the members of the access to information committee or co-ordinates closely with them, and ensures co-ordination with the Ministerial Committee for Digital Economy and Digital Transformation.
+Lebanon could consider establishing a sub-Committee on open government, which reports to the Anti-Corruption Ministerial Committee and also includes the members of the access to information committee or co-ordinates closely with them and ensures co-ordination with the Ministerial Committee for Digital Economy and Digital Transformation.

 Civil society stakeholders could consider creating a network of civil society organisations focused on open government and its principles.
 The network could bring together stakeholders involved in the promotion of difference elements of Lebanon’s open government agenda, including those advocating for EITI and OGP membership, as well as civil society organisations working in the fields of access to information, open data and anti-corruption.